 We chose the low end of effective dosages to preserve efficacy while avoiding safety concerns associated with hordenine when high doses are used in conjunction with other components of PHOENIX.

-Research shows that salicyclic acid inhibits the production of molecules called prostaglandins, which can hinder the metabolic effects of ephedrine and ephedrine-like compounds such as synephrine.
+Research shows that salicylic acid inhibits the production of molecules called prostaglandins, which can hinder the metabolic effects of ephedrine and ephedrine-like compounds such as synephrine.

-Through this mechanism, research shows that salicyclic acid amplifies the metabolic boost caused by ephedrine and ephedrine-like compounds.
+Through this mechanism, research shows that salicylic acid amplifies the metabolic boost caused by ephedrine and ephedrine-like compounds.